couchbase/couchnode/README.md

 to know how we can get them back.
 This is performed by the get method:

     Boolean get(String key [, String keyn ]*);

+You may also specify the callback function as the first parameter to the get call.

 So to continue on our example we would now have: